Brand Store (Web)

 site.idYour site identifier in Ring DAS

-imp[].tagidFixed value brand_store for this format
+imp[].tagidFixed value product-button for this format

 ext.keyvalues.manufacturer_idManufacturer identifier for targeting